northwood-labs/terraform-provider-corefunc/README.md

 ## Overview

-Utilities that should have been Terraform _core functions_.
+Utilities that should have been Terraform/OpenTofu _core functions_.

 While some of these _can_ be implemented in HCL, some of them begin to push up against the limits of Terraform and the HCL2 configuration language.
 We also perform testing using the [Terratest](https://terratest.gruntwork.io) framework on a regular basis.
-Exposing these functions as both a Go library as well as a Terraform provider enables us to use the same functionality in both our Terraform applies as well as while using a testing framework.
+Exposing these functions as both a Go library as well as a Terraform/OpenTofu provider enables us to use the same functionality in both our Terraform/OpenTofu applies as well as while using a testing framework.

 > [!NOTE]
 > While it’s common knowledge that Terraform is great at standing up and managing Cloud infrastructure, it’s also good at running _anything with an API_.
 People regularly manage [code repositories], [DNS records], [feature flags], [identity and access management], [content delivery], [passwords], [monitoring], [alerts], [zero trust network access], [cryptographic signatures], and can even [order a pizza].
 >
 > This provider is more analogous to HashiCorp’s _utility_ providers such as [local], [external], and [archive].

-Since Terraform doesn't have the concept of user-defined functions, the next step to open up the possibilities is to write a custom Terraform Provider which has the functions built-in, using Terraform's existing support for inputs and outputs.
+Since earlier versions of Terraform/OpenTofu didn't have the concept of user-defined functions, the next step to open up the possibilities was to write a custom Provider which has the functions built-in, using existing support for inputs and outputs.

-**This does not add new syntax or constructs to Terraform.** Instead it uses the _existing_ concepts around Providers, Resources, Data Sources, Variables, and Outputs to expose new custom-built functionality.
+**This does not add new syntax or constructs.** Instead it uses the _existing_ concepts around Providers, Resources, Data Sources, Variables, Outputs, and Functions (1.8) to expose new custom-built functionality.

-The goal of this provider is not to call any APIs, but to provide pre-built functions in the form of _Data Sources_.
+The goal of this provider is not to call any APIs, but to provide pre-built functions in the form of _Data Sources_ or _Provider Functions_ (1.8).

 ## Compatibility testing